antw/quinn/README.md

 #### 1.0.0.rc1 _February 17th, 2012_

-* **This release contains changes which are not backwards-compatible with previous versions versions.** You should only need to make small changes, but this release is not "add to the repo and go"...
+* **This release contains changes which are not backwards-compatible with previous versions.** You should only need to make small changes, but this release is not "add to the repo and go"...

 * Underscore dependency is now v1.3.1 or newer.